ajoeviola/enterprise-data-pipeline/README.md

-# Customer Churn Prediction Pipeline
+# Customer Churn Prediction Pipeline with Databricks and scikit-learn

 An end-to-end machine learning pipeline for predicting customer churn using Databricks, Delta Lake, and scikit-learn.
 This project simulates an enterprise-grade data solution that ingests raw transaction data, performs data engineering, trains a predictive model, and scores new customer data.